openem-team/openem/README.md

 library is written in C++, with bindings available for both Python and C#.
 Examples are included for all three languages.

-The current release also includes a training library for the all OpenEM functionality.
+The current release also includes a training library for all OpenEM functionality.
 The library is distributed as a native Windows library and as a Docker image.